pedroetb/rsync-incremental-backup/README.md

 ### Customizing configuration values

-You have to set, at least, `src` and `dst` (and `remote` in remote version) values, directly in the scripts or by positional parameters when running them:
+You have to set, at least, `src` and `dst` (and `remote` in remote versions) values, directly in the scripts or by positional parameters when running them:

 * `./rsync-incremental-backup-local /new/path/to/source /new/path/to/target` (`src` and `dst`).
 * `./rsync-incremental-backup-remote /new/path/to/source /new/path/to/target new_ssh_remote` (`src`, `dst` and `remote`).